-The Jesse M. Unruh Institute of Politics sponsors and facilitates an annual spring conference in Sacramento for students intersted in California politics.
+The Jesse M. Unruh Institute of Politics sponsors and facilitates an annual spring conference in Sacramento for students interested in California politics.

-For those chosen to attend the Cerrell Seminar, transportation from Los Angeles to Sacramento, hotel accommodations in Sacramento, and most meals were provided.
+For those chosen to attend the Cerrell Seminar, transportation from Los Angeles to Sacramento, hotel accommodations in Sacramento, and most meals are provided.
 Students are responsible for personal and incidental expenses.